When it comes to places to see in Greece, the idyllic island of Mykonos is at the top of most travelers’ lists.

 Personally, my favorite thing to do is to climb to the top of the largest mountain.
 This short (but intense) hike gives you a spectacular view of every corner of Delos as well as a great view of the Aegean and the nearby islands.

-3. Explore Little Venice (one of the best things to do in Mykonos!)
+3. Explore Little Venice (one of the best things to do in Mykonos)

 Located in the town of Mykonos, what makes little Venice so appealing (besides its beauty) is that there’s something for everyone here.

-The area is perfect for taking photos, enjoying meals at small intimate restaurants (many of which are built in former sea captain’s houses), doing some souvenir shopping, and sipping on drinks at one of the bars.
+The area is perfect for taking photos, enjoying meals at small intimate restaurants (many of which are built in former sea captain’s houses), souvenir shopping, and sipping on drinks at one of the bars.

-This scenic section of the town of Mykonos lies along the southwest part of the harbor and is one of the best places to visit in Mykonos.
+This scenic section of the town lies along the southwest part of the harbor and is one of the best places to visit in Mykonos.
 Click here to find Little Venice on the map.
 Or, have a look at this fun half-day trip which includes Little Venice.

 4. Scuba Dive at Paradise Reef

-One of the best things to do in Mykonos for any adventure-seeker is to head underwater at Paradise Beach and explore the wide array of plant and marine life.
-Divers are treated to up-close views of barracuda, octopus, starfish, sponges, and more.
+One of the best things to do in Mykonos for any adventure-seeker is to head underwater and explore the wide array of plant and marine life.

-The prices tend to vary according to the season and type of classes you want, but a fun dive costs around 50 Euro.
-Always do your research before choosing a dive operator.
+The prices tend to vary according to the season and type of classes you want, but a fun dive costs between 100 – 150 euros.
+Always do your own research before choosing a dive operator.

 5. Eat the Local Cusine

 This island has a lot of great restaurants and signature dishes that you have to try.
 My advice is to find a restaurant that merges local delicacies with incredible views of the Aegean.

-A few of the island’s most essential dishes to try include things like kopanisti, a wonderfully refreshing spicy cheese spread, ksinotiti, the islands famous sour cheese, and louza, which is thinly sliced spicy pork.
+A few of the island’s most essential dishes to try include things like kopanisti, a wonderfully refreshing spicy cheese spread, ksinotiti, the island’s famous sour cheese, and louza, which is thinly sliced spicy pork.

 The Greek diet has very little heat.
-This is great news for people who can’t handle spicy foods, but no so great for those of you who crave some heat (like I do!).
+This is great news for people who can’t handle spicy foods, but not so great for those of you who crave some heat (like I do!).

-Other foods to try are the refreshing salads, fresh seafood, and honey-soaked baklava for dessert.
+Other foods to try are refreshing salads, fresh seafood, and honey-soaked baklava for dessert.
 If you’re a foodie, dining will be one of your favourite things to do in Mykonos.

 ☞ SEE ALSO: Top 15 Things To Do in Zakynthos Greece